-Let us recall the year’s culmination, the Easter Triduum of the Lord: His Last Supper, His Crucifixion and Death, His Burial, and His Rising, celebrated between the evening of the 18th day of April and the evening of the 20th day of April, Easter Sunday being on the 21st day of April.
+Let us recall the year’s culmination, the Easter Triduum of the Lord: his last supper, his crucifixion, his burial, and his rising celebrated between the evening of the Ninth of April and the evening of the Eleventh of April, Easter Sunday being on the Twelfth day of April.

-Ash Wednesday, the beginning of Lent, will occur on the 6th day of March.
+Ash Wednesday, the beginning of Lent, will occur on the Twenty-sixth day of February.

-The Ascension of the Lord will be commemorated on the 30th day of May.
+The Ascension of the Lord will be commemorated on Thursday, the Twenty-first day of May.

-Pentecost, the joyful conclusion of the season of Easter, will be celebrated on the 9th day of June.
+Pentecost, the joyful conclusion of the season of Easter, will be celebrated on the Thirty-first day of May.

-And this year the First Sunday of Advent will be on the 1st day of December.
+And, this year the First Sunday of Advent will be on the Twenty-ninth day of November.

 Likewise the pilgrim Church proclaims the Passover of Christ in the feasts of the holy Mother of God, in the feasts of the Apostles and Saints, and in the commemoration of the faithful departed.